BEagle1984/silverback/docs/_docs/2-configuration/202-outbound.md

 The `DbContext` must include a `DbSet<OutboundMessage>` and an `OutboundWorker` is to be scheduled using your scheduler of choice to process the outbound queue.

+**Important!** The current `OutboundWorker` cannot be horizontally scaled and starting multiple instances will cause the messages to be produced multiple times.
+In the following example a distributed lock in the database is used to ensure that only one instance is running and another one will _immediatly_ take over when it stops (the `DbContext` must include a `DbSet<Lock>` as well).
+{: .notice--warning}

 ```c#
 public void ConfigureServices(IServiceCollection services)
 {